Effective Exchange Interactions for Bad Metals and Implications for Iron-based Superconductors

-Finally, we have focused on the Heisenberg exchange interaction.
+Finally, we have focused on the bi-linear exchange interaction.
 Our procedure also contains processes for multi-spin exchange interactions.
 These include both the bi-quadratic couplings and ring-exchange interactions.

+{\it Implications for the Iron-based Superconductors:~} As already discussed in the introduction, all iron-based superconductors fall in the bad-metal regime.
+They are also inherently multi-orbital systems with a sizable ratio of the Hund's coupling to the Hubbard $U$, $J_H/U$.
+Through our analysis of the multi-orbital Hubbard model with a ratio of $J_H/U$ comparable to that for the iron-based superconductors, our work sheds light on the exchange interactions in these systems.

+We note that the exchange interaction we have derived operates between the physical spin degrees of freedom.
+Through Eq.~(\ref{eq:d_by_fX}) and Eq.~(\ref{eq:GX-MF-metallic}), we see that the single-electron spectral weight contains a coherent part, with weight $Z$, and an incoherent part, with weight $1-Z$.
+In the bad-metal regime, $Z$ is small.
+Therefore, the physical spin degree of freedom is predominantly generated by the incoherent single-electron excitations with the remainder contribution coming from the small coherent single-electron excitations near the Fermi energy \cite{Si2009a,Dai2009}.
+This is to be compared with the fully localized regime, where the coherent electron weight vanishes ($Z=0$) and the spin degrees of freedom would be just local moments.

-{\it Implications for the Iron-based Superconductors:~} Superconductivity can be driven by the short-range exchange interactions.
-Recent work by some of the co-authors here \cite{Yu2013} have shown that the pairing amplitude increases with increasing $J_{\text{ex}} / D^*$, where $D^*$ is the renormalized bandwidth.
+Finally, superconductivity can be driven by the short-range exchange interactions.
+Work by some of the co-authors here \cite{Yu2013} have shown that the pairing amplitude increases with increasing $J_{\text{ex}} / D^*$, where $D^*$ is the renormalized bandwidth.
 Since $D^*$ decreases as the Mott transition is approached, and $J_{\text{ex}}$ is maximized there, the superconducting pairing amplitude is expected to be the largest near the boundary of localization and delocalization.

-To summarize, we have presented a microscopic approach to determine the exchange interactions in the bad metal regime.
+To summarize, we have presented a microscopic approach to determine the exchange interactions in the bad metal regime where the single-electron excitation weight mostly lies in the incoherent part.
 From concrete calculations, we have demonstrated that the exchange interaction is the largest near the boundary of localization and delocalization.
-Correspondingly, superconductivity driven by short-range interactions is expected to have the largest pairing amplitude in such a regime.
+Correspondingly, superconductivity driven by short-range spin-exchange interactions is expected to have the largest pairing amplitude in such a regime.

-We would like to acknowledge the useful discussions with E. Bascones, S. A. Kivelson and other participants of the KITP program on ``Magnetism, Bad Metals and Superconductivity: Iron Pnictides and Beyond".
-This work was supported in part by the NSF Grant No.\ DMR-1309531, the Robert A.\ Welch Foundation Grant No.\ C-1411, and the Alexander von Humboldt Foundation.
-R.Y. was partially supported by the National Science Foundation of China Grant number 11374361, and the Fundamental Research Funds for the Central Universities and the Research Funds of Remnin University of China.
-All of us acknowledge the support provided in part by the National Science Foundation under Grant No. NSF PHY11-25915 at KITP, UCSB.
-We also acknowledge the hospitality of the Aspen Center for Physics (NSF Grant No.\ 1066293, Q.S.\ and E.A.), the Karlsruhe Institute of Technology and the Institute of Physics of Chinese Academy of Sciences (Q.S.).